bbopt/NOMAD.jl/docs/src/tutorial.md

 ## Linear equality constraints

-It is equally possible to define linear equality constraints on a NomadProblem.
-In this case, NOMAD will solve the original problem on a reduced subspace of the original problem, via a conversion.
-For more details, the reader is invited to refer to:
+It is also possible to define linear equality constraints in a NomadProblem structure.
+NOMAD handles differently these constraints and solves the original problem on a reduced subspace.
+For more details we refer the reader to:

-C. Audet, S. Le Digabel and M. Peyrega, Linear equalities in blackbox optimization.
+[C. Audet, S. Le Digabel and M. Peyrega, Linear equalities in blackbox optimization.
-*Computational Optimization and Applications*, 61(1), 1-23, May 2015.
+*Computational Optimization and Applications*, 61(1), 1-23, May 2015.](https://doi.org/10.1007/s10589-014-9708-2)

 We consider the following example: